tgk/tgk.github.com/_posts/2014-02-02-sending-events-from-an-arduino-to-riemann.md

 ## Conclusion

-In this post I've demonstrated how we can send events from a very simple platform, the Ardunio, to Riemann without relying on a Riemann library on the platform from which the events originate.
+In this post I've demonstrated how we can send events from a very simple platform, the Arduino, to Riemann without relying on a Riemann library on the platform from which the events originate.

 The question now is what to do with the events once they're in Riemann.
 If you want to store them for further analysis, you can forward them to Graphite, or you could send out an email if the current temperature gets above a set threshold.

+Using a HTTP proxy to send Riemann events can also be an advantage in projects where you wish to introduce Riemann monitoring on a component basis, but where you are restricted to a certain range of libraries.
+Since HTTP will (almost) always be available, you can resort to sending HTTP messages to the proxy, rather than import another library to your codebase.